spatil62/Cluster-File-Processing-and-Data-Management/final/Readme.md

 You will continue your data engineering experience in needing to read Raw text file and convert them into CSV and Parquet files.

 * Create multiple appropriate PySpark files to do the reading
-  * Name the PySpark applications in this manner: `minio-read-50.py`
-  * Change the last decade number to match
-  * Make sure to adjust the `SparkSession.builder.appName()` to be proper
 * Save them as CSV and Parquet files in your own assign Minio S3 bucket.
   * Use the same convention as the previous questuion
   * 20-csv
   * 20-parquet

-As a hint - do a test run on a small dataset - say 20.txt to see if your logic and bucket permissions are working before starting the larger jobs.

 ### Part Two